 Is Mindvalley A Cult?

 I had to laugh when I read the definition of a cult because some people can get a little crazy about Mindvalley and how it has benefited them.
-I’ve seen some people who are a little over the top with their enthusiasm towards Mindvalley.
+I’ve seen some people who are a little over the top with their enthusiasm toward Mindvalley.

 But the short answer is, no, Mindvalley is not a cult.

 Mindvalley brings in a wide variety of teachers.
 If you take enough of the programs, as I have, you will find that sometimes one teacher teaches something different than another teacher.
 In other words, there is no ‘you must think or behave in a certain way’ mentality.
 Some teachers see things one way and others another, and you can choose what you resonate with while you learn.

 Vishen Lakhiani could be considered the leader of Mindvalley.
 I used to really like him, but lately, I’ve been finding him extremely fake and irritating.
 Unfortunately, he does a lot of the interviews for Mindvalley’s live events.
 I always cringe when he comes on, especially when it’s a video that I really want to watch.